Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2024.md

 ## Upgrade Process
 You should generally perform the upgrade using the same method you used to install.

-* On Windows, the most common installation method is using the internet-connected [Inedo Hub](/docs/installation/windows/desktophub-overview); see  [HOWTO: Upgrade or Downgrade with the Inedo Hub](/docs/installation/windows/inedo-hub-upgrade-downgrade) for more details on how to upgrade.
+* On Windows, the most common installation method is using the internet-connected [Inedo Hub](/docs/installation/windows/inedo-hub); see  [HOWTO: Upgrade or Downgrade with the Inedo Hub](/docs/installation/windows/howto-upgrade-downgrade) for more details on how to upgrade.
 * On Linux, the most common installation method is using our Docker container; see [Upgrading Docker Containers](/docs/installation/linux/installation-upgrading-docker-containers) for more details.

-However, there are other installation options available, including [offline installation](/docs/installation/windows/desktophub-overview/desktophub-offline), [cluster installation](/docs/installation/high-availability-load-balancing/high-availability-load-balancing), and even [manual installation](/docs/installation/manual-installation).
+However, there are other installation options available, including [offline installation](/docs/installation/windows/inedo-hub/offline), [cluster installation](/docs/installation/high-availability-load-balancing/high-availability-load-balancing), and even [manual installation](/docs/installation/windows/manual-installation).
 If you want to change installation methods, the easiest way is to simply uninstall (by following the process in reverse) and install using the new method.

-If you're upgrading from ProGet 5.3 or earlier, it's possible ProGet was installed with the [legacy installer](/docs/installation/windows/installation-legacy-traditional-installer), The Inedo Hub should be able to upgrade these installations, but you may need to uninstall and then reinstall using the Inedo Hub.
+If you're upgrading from ProGet 5.3 or earlier, it's possible ProGet was installed with the [legacy installer (github.com)](https://github.com/Inedo/inedo-docs/blob/c82fd2881e2f1d0c36e77bc8b8b48e2a2c7b75a9/Content/installation/windows/installation-legacy-traditional-installer.md), The Inedo Hub should be able to upgrade these installations, but you may need to uninstall and then reinstall using the Inedo Hub.

 :::(Warning) (Backup Before Upgrading)
 You should make sure your [installation is backed-up](/docs/installation/backing-up-restoring).